Surplus Auction

 In a Surplus Auction, the protocol auctions off a fixed amount of BYC as specified by the Surplus Auction Lot Amount parameter for CRT in an English auction.

-The auction concludes if a bid sees no higher bid within Surplus Auction Bid TTL seconds (TTL = time to live) or if there is no bid at all and the Surplus Auction Timeout has been reached.
-Bids can only be placed before the Surplus Auction Timeout has been reached.
+The auction concludes if a bid sees no higher bid within Surplus Auction Bid TTL seconds (TTL = time to live), at which point the auction can be settled.

 The winning bidder receives an amount of BYC equal to the Surplus Auction Lot Amount, and the amount of CRT offered in the winning bid gets melted.